Alexandre Pierre

-Alexandre Pierre (born 25 February 2001 in France) is a professional footballer who plays as a goalkeeper for club Sochaux.
+Alexandre Pierre (born 25 February 2001) is a professional footballer who plays as a goalkeeper for club Sochaux.
 Born in France, he plays for the Haiti national team.

 Club career

 Pierre began his senior career with the reserves of Laval in 2018.
 From 2019 to 2020, he was the backup goalkeeper at the reserves of Angers.
 In May 2020, he signed a 3-year contract with Strasbourg, originally going to their reserves as well.
 He joined Annecy on loan in the Championnat National for the second half of the 2021–22 season on 2 December 2021.

 International career

 Born in France, Pierre holds French and Haïtian nationalities.
 He debuted in a 0–0 CONCACAF Nations League tie with Bermuda on 4 June 2022.

+On 15 May 2026, he was included in Haiti head coach Sébastien Migné's 26-man squad for the 2026 FIFA World Cup.